szilard/benchm-databases/README.md

 1. For R/Python data has been read from csv file and then aggregates/joins happen in memory.
 2. For MySQL/Postgres and the analytical databases, the data has to be loaded first into the database, and only then can one run queries.
-3. For the Hadoop-based systems the data has to be copied into HDFS (much faster than loading it to a database); optionally it can be transformed into a columnar format (such as parquet).
+3. For the "Big Data" systems the data has to be copied into HDFS (much faster than loading it to a database); optionally it can be transformed into a columnar format (such as parquet).
 Queries can run readily.
+For Spark the data can be either read from HDFS on the fly or loaded into memory (cached) and then queried.